TL;DR

 rgb_color: [255, 200, 150] # Warm sunrise color that doesn't hurt

-Custom Hardware: Because I’m Not Trusting Amazon Sensors
+Custom Hardware: Because I’m a Control Freak

 Here’s how I configured my custom sensors: